 The Ceseda mentions that medical reports may be taken into account by OFPRA along with other elements of the asylum claim.
 In practice, such reports are considered in the light of the applicant’s statements.
 Applicants often present medical certificates from specialised centres.
 According to some doctors, all too often, their certificates are not taken into account, as OFPRA often dismisses them as evidence, without seeking a second opinion.
 The medical report is paid for by asylum seekers via the state supported medical insurance: the “protection universelle maladie” (PUMA) or “aide médicale d’Etat” (AME).

 A medical certificate to confirm the absence of female genital mutilation (FGM) is requested during the examination of an asylum request presented by a young woman or girl based on that risk in her country of origin.
-During the OFPRA interview, the woman applying for asylum in her own name will be asked to demonstrate that she has not been subjected to FGM if this is the reason she fears persecution or serious threats in case of return to her country of origin.
+During the OFPRA interview, the woman applying for asylum in her own name will be asked to demonstrate the reasons why she fears to be subjected to FGM in case of return to her country of origin.
 If the asylum claim is made on behalf of a child, both parents will have to bring such evidence.
-Once protection has been granted, the requirement of a medical certificate remains.
-For the renewal of protection and the right to remain, OFPRA requires that a medical certificate be sent to it each year, proving that the person has still not undergone FGM.
+Once a protection has been granted, the requirement of a medical certificate remains, as long as the risk exists and as long as the person concerned is under 18.
+OFPRA requires thus that a medical certificate be sent every three year, proving that the person has still not undergone FGM.
+OFPRA may though require a medical certificate within that period of time if it has serious reasons to believe that sexual mutilation has been or could be practised.
 A Decree of 23 August 2017 specifies the terms of this obligation, the list of authorised doctors, and consequences of refusal for parents.

 The consideration of medical certificates at the CNDA can vary a lot.
 A poorly argued dismissal of a medical certificate by the CNDA was criticised by the European Court of Human Rights (ECtHR) in September 2013.
 The applicant, of Tamil ethnic origin, had provided a medical certificate from the doctor of the waiting zone in the Paris CDG airport describing several burn injuries.
 The Court found that the CNDA had failed to effectively rebut the strong presumption raised by the medical certificate of treatment contrary to Article 3 ECHR and therefore that the forced return of the applicant to Sri Lanka would place him at risk of torture or inhuman or degrading treatment.